AnkyD/BEIT-PROJECT_06_Real_Time_Traffic_Management_using_ML/README.md

 # Note :

-Yolo-Coco Weights File is Not Attached from this folder.
+Yolo-Coco Weights File is Not Attached with this folder.

 But This Weights file is important to run this Project.